Hollister Adapt Lubricating Deodorant Questions

 Morning glory

-Yes you have to use more after rinsing.
+Yes, you have to use more after rinsing.

 Mysterious Mose

 I use a lubricating deodorant and typically use ~150ml of water to flush and another 150ml to rinse.
 No sealant issues.
-But, you do need reapply the lubricant.
+But, you do need to reapply the lubricant.
 However, I have an ileostomy and Medicare only pays for one bottle of lubricant a month.
 So, I supplement with Tic Tacs.
 I do one lubricant and the next 4 times, I use Tic Tacs.

 I've seen warnings about water loosening seals.
 As far as I am concerned, that is an urban myth.